rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.0.0.txt

 bug fixes
 - correct location of rabbitmq.config file under macports - it now lives in /opt/local/etc/rabbitmq/
+- "make docs_all" now works on more platforms

 enhancements
 - portable, binary plugin releases to simplify plugin installation -